Devorein/mongql/README.md

 ## TODO

-1. Add tests
+1. Add more well rounded tests
-2. Convert the whole project to TS
+2. Migrate the whole project to TS
+3. Using babel to transpile to transform modern featues
+4. Standard liniting configuration
+5. Provide ES modules to make the library tree-shakable
-3. More enriched API
+6. More enriched API
-4. Better documentation :^)
+7. Better documentation :^)

-**PRS are more than welcome !!!!**
+**PRS are more than welcome and highly appreciated!!!!**